mlindgren/blog-archive/source/_posts/2014-10-08-dataclysm-who-we-are-when-we-think-no-ones-looking.markdown

 differences.
-I'd like to see data about how straight men and women rate the attractiveness of people of their own gender&mdash;although not directly analogous since it would be divorced from sexual desire, I suspect that the results might raise questions Rudder's hypothesis here.
+I'd like to see data about how straight men and women rate the attractiveness of people of their own gender&mdash;although not directly analogous since it would be divorced from sexual desire, I suspect that the results might raise questions about Rudder's hypothesis here.

 In the interest of fairness, I must restate that his discussion takes place in the book's introduction, so it's not representative of the length at which other